kiddiRU/Verk1_H1/designDocument/sketch.md

 - The place that a team goes to when a team captain is alone in a team and leaves the team (AKA: IF a team becomes empty)
 - Stores empty teams and their scores (Should be able to view it)

-#
+##
 ### Publish Tournament
-When Managing the tournaments the Admin has the option of publishing a tournament and by pressing that option he will get a list of available tournaments (AKA: Tournaments that have 16 or more teams and tournaments that aren't already published).
+When Managing the tournaments the Organizer has the option of publishing a tournament and by pressing that option he will get a list of available tournaments (AKA: Tournaments that have 16 or more teams and tournaments that aren't already published).
 Then he will input what tournament he wants to publish and that tournament

-#
+##
 ### Search Bar
 #### Example: Searching for available players for teams
 - Can input the name of a player directly
 - IF unsure about the player options then should be able to list every name or...
 - The ability to search the for the first letters to narrow down the list

-#
+##
 ### Schedule
 - Stored in file
--

-#
+##
 ### Logic to use for multiple instances
 Selecting a date
 - Date of birth (Player)